-The Master of Accountancy program enables students to develop their skills and enhance their chances of a successful accounting career in private practice, government, business, and non-profit settings.
-We are currently seeking quality students with a desire to continue their education, with an end goal to work in a professional accounting position.
+The Master of Accountancy (MAcc) program offers an experience for students to develop their skills that will enhance their chances of successful accounting careers in private practice, government, business, and nonprofit organizations.
+We are seeking students with a desire to continue their education, with an end goal to work in a professional accounting position.
 Is that you?
 Apply today.

 Auburn University at Montgomery